Search

 This is an emotional time for both the raiser and the graduate.
 At an in-person event, raisers will be very excited about visiting the dog, but now there is another person involved in the dog’s life.
 Despite the time that’s passed since they’ve been together, the bond the dog and raiser share is strong.
 The graduate has had less time to develop a deep relationship with the dog, but in the future, they will work as the closest of partners.
 Raisers respect that relationship by asking for permission to visit, before speaking or interacting with the guide dog.
 Normally, the graduate will remove the harness in preparation for the greeting and retain control of the leash.
 Raisers do not take control of the leash unless it is offered, and if given control of the leash, do not leave the area of the graduate, but return the dog quickly, recognizing their future life together as a team.

-Visit Guide Dog Tips to learn more about guide dog etiquette.
+Visit Guide Dogs 101 to learn more about guide dog etiquette.

 Visit Graduation to learn more about this celebration of our new teams.